Things to keep in mind when you are visiting someone with Chemical Intolerances & Sensitivities

-The journey of someone with MCS, TILT and MCAD is often a lonely one.
+The journey of someone with MCS (Multiple Chemical Sensitivity), TILT (Toxicant-Induced Loss of Tolerance), and MCAD (Mast Cell Activation Disorder) is often a lonely one.
 It is a journey plagued by solitude and isolation.
-The hardest part for those of us who have multiple illnesses and MCS is finding empathy and understanding from our loved ones.
-Too often our family and friends become overwhelmed and uncomfortable with everything that affects us so they disengage and relationships are damaged.
+The hardest part for those of us who have multiple health conditions in addition to one of the illnesses mentioned above is finding empathy and understanding from our loved ones.
+Too often, our family and friends become overwhelmed and uncomfortable with everything that affects us, so they disengage, and relationships are damaged.

-MCAD (Mast Cell Activation Disorder) also affects many people who have MCS so please be cautious as this condition intensifies MCS and makes it nearly impossible to be around any type of trigger.
-“MCAD, is an immunological condition in which mast cells inappropriately and excessively release chemical mediators, resulting in a range of chronic symptoms, sometimes including anaphylaxis or near-anaphylaxis attacks.”
+MCAD (Mast Cell Activation Disorder) also affects many people who have chemical sensitivities, so please be cautious, as this condition makes it nearly impossible to be near any type of trigger.
+“MCAD is an immunological condition in which mast cells inappropriately and excessively release chemical mediators, resulting in a range of chronic symptoms, sometimes including anaphylaxis or near-anaphylaxis attacks.”
 Source

 Procedures for the day you are planning to visit: